 Pros: wide variety, frequent sales

 DroiX is a UK-based store that offers a selection of retro handheld gaming devices.
 If you are in the UK or Europe, this may be your fastest choice in getting your hands on a device.
 They also have a great reputation when it comes to customer service.

-Pros: fair pricing, fast shipping
+Pros: fair pricing, fast shipping, good customer service

 Cons: UK and Europe only, not a ton of variety

 For the time being, the only place to buy a Retroid Pocket 2 is through the Retroid store.
-Unfortunately, due to higher-than-expected demand, and supply chain challenges, the company has had a hard time keeping up with the demand for this console, and the wait time is currently up to two months from the time you order the device.
+Unfortunately, due to higher-than-expected demand, and supply chain challenges, the company has had a hard time keeping up with the demand for this console, and the wait time can be up to two months from the time you order the device.
 For the sake of transparency, they do offer a “delivery dashboard” that will give you an indication of when to expect your device to ship.

 Pros: you can buy a Retroid Pocket 2